avary8/full-stack-training-courses/readme.md

 [Course Used](https://youtu.be/EfAl9bwzVZk?si=HUIrpbR8rjClzBCC)
 [My Project](https://github.com/avary8/full-stack-training-courses/tree/main/javascript-course)

 In this course, I followed along through almost 30 core concepts of JavaScript.
 I dedicated a file to each concept I believed needed hands-on practice.
 As a result, I have over 10 example files with important concepts.
-As a side project, I designed my HTML file to link to each example JS files when clicked upon along with a way to return to the index.
+As a side project, I designed my HTML file to link to each example JS files when clicked upon, along with a way to return to the index.

 ## Node.js
 [Course Used](https://youtu.be/f2EqECiTBL8?si=80VHbTteWDvIE1yb)
 [My Project](https://github.com/avary8/full-stack-training-courses/tree/main/node.js-course)

+In this course, I first created a basic webserver with just node.js.
+Following through the tutorial, I used Express.js, MongoDB, and learned core API concepts to create a user and employee API.

 <br />